|

 show the best ones.
 These are, in order of increasing resistivity;

 Silver, Copper, Gold, and Aluminium.
-Note also, that alloying
+Notice also, that alloying

 increases resistivity, so that pure metals are the best conductors